 The story is very appropriately named; it’s a short, sweet story that just tugs at the emotions and makes you smile.
 The heroine is an enthusiastic, talented baker who has been burned in the past.
 The hero is a single dad dealing with a selfish ex and his own discomfort in a big city.
 Living on the same floor of 425 Madison Avenue, they are continually thrown together by a temperamental smoke alarm.

 Normally, I’d happily give this story three and half or four stars.
 Unfortunately, the editing in the ARC is subpar; there are punctuation problems, homophone errors, etc. These are all a normal part of the writing process, but should be dealt with in the edits.
-I really hope that the manuscript was cleaned up between the ARC and final release.
-If it wasn’t then I’d have to drop it down to a two star read.
-I’ve got my fingers crossed, so I’m going with three stars.
+As a friend, I sent her some notes about the worst of the mistakes that I hope was helpful.
+The characters and the plot deserve a better presentation than the publishing company allowed to go through to the ARC.
+However, I’m hopeful that the final release will be better and allow the charm of the story to shine through, so with fingers crossed, I’m giving it four stars.

 In the weird way that social media is creating, I would say the Karin Enders and I are becoming friends, even though we’ve never met in real life.
 We hang out in a bunch of the same online venues and share some interests.
 I find her funny and earnest.
 She’s a relatively new author, with only three books in her Beekman Hills series so far.
 I’ve enjoyed them, so of course I was excited to be offered an ARC of the fourth release, Tombstones, to review.